-- never seek or take any reward or favour for providing Council services apart from your pay - do not take a reward from anyone who has, or might have a contract with the Council, or work in partnership with it. - (b) report to your Head of Service, as soon as possible, any offers of money, favours, gifts or hospitality you are offered or receive (even if you refuse them).
-As an officer you should ensure that these approaches/offers are recorded in line with Gifts and Hospitality procedure by recording it in the register and that you retain a copy of the necessary declaration for your own records - (c) return any gifts and refuse any hospitality your Head of Service says you cannot accept - (d) never ask for or accept a gift or tip or 'Christmas box', because: - you are already paid for the work you do - people may believe they will get better service if they tip well and worse if they do not - this is not the basis the Council delivers services. - (e) not become involved with the making of a service users' wills or with soliciting any form of bequest or legacy from a service user
+- asking or accepting bribes or inducements of any sort - seeking or taking any reward or favour for providing Council services apart from your pay - taking a reward from anyone who has, or might have a contract with the Council, or work in partnership with it. - (b) report to your Head of Service, as soon as possible, any offers of money, favours, gifts or hospitality you are offered or receive (even if you refuse them).
+As an officer you should ensure that these approaches/offers are recorded in line with the Gifts and Hospitality procedure by recording it in the register and that you retain a copy of the necessary declaration for your own records - (c) return any gifts and refuse any hospitality your Head of Service says you cannot accept - (d) never ask for or accept a gift or tip or 'Christmas box', because: - you are already paid for the work you do - people may believe they will get better service if they tip well and worse if they do not - this is not the basis on which the Council delivers services. - (e) not become involved with the making of service users' wills or with soliciting any form of bequest or legacy from a service user

 - (f) report to your Head of Service if people you meet through work leave you things in their Will - (g) not borrow money from, lend money to, sell or dispose of goods belonging to service users - (h) comply with the Council's Codes of Financial Practice and Procurement Practice.
-If your job includes making payments or letting contracts, you should make sure you understand the Council's rules - (i) never obtain Council property or money when you are not lawfully entitled to it (this includes subletting Council property without authority) - not act fraudulently and you must report any suspicion or evidence of fraud you may have.
+If your job includes making payments or letting contracts, you should make sure you understand the Council's rules - (i) never obtain Council property or money when you are not lawfully entitled to it (this includes subletting Council property without authority) - (j) not act fraudulently and you must report any suspicion or evidence of fraud you may have.
 Fraud happens when someone gets some benefit (usually money or property) through deception.
 This could include examples of: - falsifying documents to claim pay, bonus or sick pay - claiming housing benefit (and similar benefits) to which you are not entitled - (k) serve the people of the District honestly and deal honestly with the Council.
-This could include examples of: - never wilfully withhold any payments owed to the Council (like rent or Council Tax) - never make fraudulent claims for public money (like housing benefit or income support) - inform your line manager in writing of all work undertaken outside of your employment with the Council and declare any actual or potential conflicts of interest between your work, other colleagues and outside activities of yourself, friends and family
+This could include examples of: - never wilfully withhold any payments owed to the Council (like rent or Council Tax) - never make fraudulent claims for public money (like housing benefit or income support) - (I) inform your line manager in writing of all work undertaken outside of your employment with the Council and declare any actual or potential conflicts of interest between your work, other colleagues and outside activities of yourself and close family.